 - The WunderGlo Foundation grants to USC-Norris Comprehensive Cancer Center and established a strategic partnership with Stanford University Medical School.
 The Stanford grant was directed to Dr. Christina Curtis, who’s important work is focused on understanding and characterizing the genomic determinants and dynamics of metastatic colorectal cancer towards the goal of earlier detection and intervention, as well as improved treatment stratification.

-- In 2016, through Wunder Project funding, new biomarker patents have been filed at USC- Norris Comprehensive Cancer Center.
+- In 2016, through Wunder Project funding, new biomarker patents were filed at USC- Norris Comprehensive Cancer Center.